fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

   - More detailed documentation about `Conventional Commits` can be found [here](https://www.conventionalcommits.org/en/v1.0.0/).

+> [!WARNING]
-  - **Important:** If the commit message does not comply with this ruleset, the commit is terminated.
+> If the commit message does not comply with this ruleset, the commit is terminated.

 - **Contents check**